siam404/Fistome/README.md

-# Custom New Tab Firefox Extension
+# FISTOME

-A customizable new tab page with uncopiable content for Firefox.
+A customizable Extension- smooth, minimalistic, clean and with some built-in feature, only for Firefox and Librewolf.

 <img src="https://github.com/user-attachments/assets/ae0269b8-5bb0-406d-8318-ccb89a5a7d03" alt="Image 1" width="400">